 - some jobs to have strict nationality entry requirements

 - strong opportunities for continuing professional development (CPD) and working abroad.

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.

 What are the key issues in the public services sector?

-Administrative roles increasingly involve performing other business functions, as the need for routine administrative work has decreased due to technological advancements.
-So, if you have a desire to work in this area, there is a corresponding need to keep up to date with advances in IT.
+Roles in administration increasingly involve performing other business functions such as IT, because the need for routine administrative work has decreased due to technological advancements.
+If you have a desire to work in this area, you'll need to keep up to date with technological developments.